kanboard/kanboard/doc/creating-projects.markdown

 Creating projects for multiple users
 -------------------------------------

-- Only administrators can create those projects
+- Only administrators and project administrators can create those projects
 - User management is available

-From the dashboard, click on the link **New project**.
+From the dashboard, click on the link **New project**:
-Then the form appears:

 ![Project creation form](http://kanboard.net/screenshots/documentation/project-creation-form.png)